Nonclassicality in correlations without causal order: Antinomicity

 where we leave the tensor product implicit and represent the local bases at the input and the output together as $\{\ket{i_k o_k}\}_{i_k,o_k}$.
 The process matrix can then, without loss of generality, be assumed to be diagonal in the product basis over all the parties,\footnote{There is no loss of generality in the sense that the observed correlations will only depend on the diagonal terms in the process matrix when it is expressed in the product basis; any non-zero off-diagonal terms will not contribute to the correlations.} \textit{i.e.},

 The correlations achievable in this classical limit are given by

 where $p(\vec{i}|\vec{o})$ is a classical process, \textit{i.e.}, it must satisfy the constraint of logical consistency.

-Under our proposal, the appropriate classical limit of the process matrix framework is one where $p(\vec{i}|\vec{o})$ is a classical process \textit{within the deterministic-extrema polytope}, \textit{i.e.}, it lies in the convex hull of deterministic classical processes (equivalently, process functions).
+Under our proposal, the appropriate classical limit of the process-matrix framework is one where $p(\vec{i}|\vec{o})$ is a classical process within the deterministic-extrema polytope, \textit{i.e.}, it lies in the convex hull of deterministic classical processes (or process functions).
 The correlations arising under this restriction are the ones we deem `classical', \textit{i.e.}, they satisfy \textit{deterministic consistency}.
-Hence, the classical limit of the process matrix framework under our proposal is taken in two steps: \begin{itemize} \item First, take the \textit{deterministic} diagonal limit of the process-matrix framework, \textit{i.e.}, under the restriction that $\forall\vec{i},\vec{o}: p(\vec{i}|\vec{o})\in\{0,1\}$. \item Second, take the convex hull over deterministic classical processes arising in this limit as the set of valid classical processes.\footnote{These are the processes within the deterministic-extrema polytope.} \end{itemize} This contrasts with the one-step procedure of taking the classical limit as every valid process arising in the diagonal limit of the process matrix framework.
-While these two ways of obtaining the classical limit of correlations differ in the process matrix framework---one corresponding to deterministically consistent correlations and the other to probabilistically consistent correlations---they coincide in the case of non-signalling correlations realizable in quantum theory, where both correspond to correlations within the Bell polytope.
+Hence, the classical limit of the process-matrix framework under our proposal is taken in two steps: \begin{itemize} \item First, take the \textit{deterministic} diagonal limit of the process-matrix framework, \textit{i.e.}, under the restriction that $\forall\vec{i},\vec{o}: p(\vec{i}|\vec{o})\in\{0,1\}$. \item Second, take the convex hull over deterministic classical processes arising in this limit as the set of valid classical processes.\footnote{These are the processes within the deterministic-extrema polytope.} \end{itemize} This contrasts with the one-step procedure of taking the classical limit as every valid process arising in the diagonal limit of the process-matrix framework.
+While these two ways of obtaining the classical limit of correlations differ in the process-matrix framework (as we will later show), they coincide in the case of non-signalling correlations realizable in quantum theory, \textit{i.e.}, both recover correlations within the Bell polytope.

 In a Bell scenario, the process matrix must be non-signalling, \textit{i.e.}, as a channel from the parties outputs to their inputs, it must not signal any information about the outputs to the inputs.
 Hence, the outputs of the labs can be discarded and the process matrix reduces to a density matrix in this case.
 The local quantum instruments are effectively just positive operator-valued measures (POVMs) and we have